yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 5: Configure automatic scale for the web app in the template

-1. Click on the resource called "TailspinToysWeb AutoScale" to see its JSON value
+1. Click on the resource called "TailspinToysWeb AutoScale" to see its JSON value.

     ![TailspinToysWeb AutoScale is selected and highlighted in the template.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image35.png "TailspinToysWeb AutoScale selection")